-In this case, most competent authorities, require a pro forma profit and loss for N-1 (12 months) as if the transaction happened on 1 January N-1 according to letter b) of item 5 of Annex II.
+In this case, a pro forma P&L for N-1 (12 months) is required, as if the transaction had happened on 1 January N-1 complying with letter b) of item 5 of Annex II.
+A pro forma P&L should be included in the prospectus if there has been a significant transaction which is not reflected in the historical financial information of the most recent financial period.